 What is Anhidrosis?

 A horse’s main way of regulating their body temperature is through sweating.
 An anhidrotic horse lacks the ability to sweat in order to cool himself down.
+This is believed to caused from a disconnect in the signaling mechanism in the sweat glands.
+Research is ongoing on the direct causes of anhidrosis in horses.
 The condition is also known as “the absence of an adequate amount of sweat which will result in several clinical signs” (Hagyard).
 Typically, horses lose “65–70% of body heat via sweating, so the inability to sweat can have a tremendous effect on these regulatory mechanisms” (AAEP).
 Horses who lack the ability to sweat properly are at risk for developing heat stroke, hypothermia (severe overheating), and organ and muscle damage, which can lead to death.
 Horses with anhidrosis will struggle to regulate their internal temperature with the changing climate.

 Humidity in the air can also be a factor — the more humid it is, the less sweat will evaporate off a horse.
 This leads to difficulty lowering the horse’s internal body temperature.
 Anhidrosis can be more discernable in performance horses, but it does not plague a competition horse more than a non-competing horse.
 Both performance horses and sedentary horses (like retirees, broodmares, etc.) are equally as susceptible to developing the condition.
 It can also make a horse’s performance and day-to-day functions quite difficult if left undiagnosed and untreated.
 Veterinarians can have difficulty diagnosing anhidrosis because every horse exhibits a differing degree of sweating.